status-im/specs/docs/stable/1-client.md

 A standard Status client MUST implement `Waku relayer` and/or `Whisper relayer` roles, additionally the Status client MUST implement the `Mobile node` role.
-The other node types are optional, but we RECOMMEND you implement a `Mailserver` client node, otherwise the user experience is likely to be poor.
+The other node types are optional, but it is RECOMMENDED to implement a `Mailserver` client node, otherwise the user experience is likely to be poor.

 #### Bootstrapping